DendrouLab/panpipes-tutorials/docs/filtering_data/filtering_data_with_panpipes.md

 If you want to make changes to other parameters like changing normalization methods and then HVG selection and dimensionality reduction, rename the teaseq.h5mu object from the folder and re-run the workflow.
 (You can also remove all outputs except for the pipeline.yml)

-For example, we can change the normalization and dimensionality reduction of the ATAC modality into LSI, then remove the previous log file.
+For example, we can change the dimensionality reduction of the ATAC modality into LSI, then remove the previous log file.
 We can simply change its name to keep the record of the previous run. (`mv logs/preprocess_atac.log logs/preprocess_atac.log`)

-We rename the teaseq object with lognormalized counts and PCA for atac `teaseq_atac_pca.h5mu` since we will use it later.
+We rename the teaseq object with log-normalized counts and PCA for atac `teaseq_atac_pca.h5mu` since we will use it later.

 ```